claudinec/iwanttohelp/firstcontact.md

 * Have you organised any events of your own, for your community?

-* Do you currenty have any volunteers working on your project?
+* Do you currently have any volunteers working on your project?
 How many and what do they do?

 * How do you currently recruit volunteers?